Utility Green Tariffs

 U.S. Green Tariff Deals: Purchases are Growing

 Large-scale renewable energy buyers are transforming the electricity market one deal at a time.
-This interactive graph explores the renewable contracts signed by large-scale energy buyers and monopoly utilities via green tariffs.
+Our interactive graph explores the renewable contracts signed by large-scale energy buyers and monopoly utilities via green tariffs.
 The chart includes only transactions that have been executed.
 The Emerging Green Tariffs in U.S. Regulated Electricity Markets publication identifies the full list of available green tariffs.

 To learn more, please contact Celina Bonugli.